Hollingworth: Transport

 The village is served by the A628 road (leading to the Woodhead pass to Barnsley) and the A57 road (leading to the Snake Pass to Sheffield).
 Going west, the A57 joins the M67 motorway a couple of miles from the village.

-Hollingworth is also served by Stagecoach Bus Service 237 from Glossop to Ashton-under-Lyne, passing every 30 minutes until 6pm then every hour thereafter.
+Hollingworth is also served by Metroline Service 237 from Glossop to Ashton-under-Lyne, passing every 30 minutes until 6pm then every hour thereafter.

 Education

 There are two schools in Hollingworth: